 Alpha Omega Publication’s Horizons Math is a traditional math program for kindergarten through sixth grade.
 They also publish a Pre-Algebra course for junior high that I review elsewhere.

 In Horizons Math, the teacher handbook is the primary component of the program although each level does have two full-color student workbooks.

 The teacher handbook outlines every step of each lesson, listing objectives, materials needed, stories, poems, and games.
 Some preparation time is needed, and lessons must be taught.
-However, lessons are purposeful; they don't waste time on peripheral topics as occurs in some other math programs like the Saxon K-3 program.

 The teacher handbook is very well designed with each part of the lesson clearly labeled.
 Activity instructions are numbered and spaced so they are easy to locate and read quickly.
-All instruction is provided through one-on-one teacher instruction, demonstrations, and hands-on activity.
+All instruction is provided through one-on-one teacher instruction, demonstrations, and hands-on activities.

 I suspect that many parents will be tempted to hand their children the workbooks and ignore the teacher handbooks, but there are important teaching instructions in the handbooks you should not skip.
 You should review the lesson plans and determine how much of each presentation is useful for each student.

 Supplemental, reproducible worksheets are also included in the teacher handbook with clear indication of lessons to which they correlate.
 You can purchase the worksheets as a separate packet if you prefer not to photocopy pages from the teacher handbook.
 Periodic tests are in student workbooks, and answer keys to workbook pages, including tests, are in the teacher handbook.